Disgaea D2: A Brighter Darkness: Plot

 Laharl has been crowned Overlord of his Netherworld and has taken his father's place on the throne.
 However, the demons of his Netherworld do not respect him or his authority.
-A particular group of the late king's former vassals, called the Krichevskoy Group, are trying to usurp him and put someone that they find to be a more suitable leader on the throne.
+A particular group of the late king's former vassals, called the Krichevskoy Group, are trying to usurp him and put someone whom they find to be a more suitable leader on the throne.

 Compounding the issue is the sudden appearance of rapidly multiplying Yuie flowers that are changing the atmosphere of the Netherworld.
 The Krichevskoy Group blames Laharl for the sudden appearance of the flowers, believing it to be an act of aggression from the angels in retaliation for the events that occurred in Disgaea: Hour of Darkness.

 After a run-in with the Krichevskoy Group, Laharl wakes up to find that he is a woman (a.k.a.
 Laharl-Chan) due to unknown circumstances.
 Besides him, Etna changes colors, thus becoming "2P Etna", while Flonne develops a habit of oversleeping.
 It is explained by Etna that the Yuie flowers are affecting the demons in the Netherworld.
 On the other hand, Sicily is not affected because she is an angel.

 There is also a strange man named "Xenolith," who is connected to Etna's past.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one nine and three eights for a total of 33 out of 40.